-The uneven division during the first cell cycle of C. elegans
+The uneven division during the first cell cycle of C. elegans embryogenesis

 is illustrated as an example cell biology research.